 Other Early Printed Texts

 There were two areas in which early mechanical printing would specialize in, short text and long text (Valentine, 2012.)
 Short texts included materials that needed to be printed rapidly, such as calendars, almanacs, etc. (Valentine, 2012.)
 Long texts included books and pamphlets and these texts needed to reach further and cost less than manuscript books (Valentine, 2012.)
-Books printed from 1450 to 1501 are called "incunabula" (from the Latin "in the cradle"), no doubt referring to the fact that incunabula were some of the first books printed with Gutenberg's new press (Stillo, n.d.)
+Books printed from 1450 to 1501 CE are called "incunabula" (from the Latin "in the cradle"), no doubt referring to the fact that incunabula were some of the first books printed with Gutenberg's new press (Stillo, n.d.)
 The increase of print texts after the development of the printing press was nothing short of staggering.
-The amount of books available in Europe during this time went from around 30,000 to nearly 10-12 million during this time.
+The amount of books available in Europe during this time went from around 30,000 to nearly 10-12 million.
 Texts such as Bibles, illustrated fables, and daily devotionals were rapidly beginning to fill both personal and institutional libraries (Stillo, n.d.)
-The Library of Congress (n.d.) expresses that this achievement " marks a turning point in the art of bookmaking and consequently in the transition from the Middle Ages to the modern world."
+The Library of Congress (n.d.) expresses that this achievement "marks a turning point in the art of bookmaking and consequently in the transition from the Middle Ages to the modern world."
 (Library of Congress, n.d.)
 The printing press not only affected how knowledge was spread and consumed but also created an industry; book making required technicians who were skilled at setting type, inkers, binders, pressman and booksellers to sell materials (Valentine, 2012.)
 Finally, the press made books and other texts cheaper and more widely available, encouraging all people to learn to read and buy books (Valentine, 2012.)
 While the printing press revolutionized printing and book making, it would be a long time before printed books would replace hand-copied materials (Valentine, 2012.)
 The next major developments in printing and bookmaking would not come until the early 19th century with the invention of the automatic, steam powered printing press which could make upwards of 2,400 impressions per hour as opposed to the 240 impressions possible with Gutenberg's press.

 Digicana (2006.)
 The Gutenberg Bible-On display at the Library of Congress [Image] Wikipedia.